Learn More About Our Non-Diet Approach

 Even adding a behavioral weight loss program following completion of CBT for binge eating does not lead to additional significant weight loss.
 However, it is possible that long-term abstinence from binge eating may prevent future weight gain especially as compared to untreated binge eaters.

 Our first responsibility as practitioners is to do no harm.
 Even if weight loss is a client’s stated goal for treatment, and even if their doctor is advising it, we fear that “helping” someone to diet may increase their binge eating and disordered eating.
 This may in turn cause greater weight gain or weight cycling – a far worse alternative than remaining at the current weight.
+We will also work with you on accepting emotional eating as a normal process.

 Here is how EDTLA can still help in the absence of weight loss: